Let's face it, finding a PA to shadow is no easy task.

 This could be in an office or emergency room or wherever PAs are employed.
 In the course of your volunteer work, you might become acquainted with a PA who may be willing to let you shadow separate from your volunteer time.

 What is your goal for all this PA shadowing?

 Your goal should be to give a well-researched answer to this question: What does a PA do?

 You may think you know the answer, but do you?

-I recommend all Pre-PAs try to accumulate 100 hours of shadowing across multiple specialities.
+I recommend all Pre-PAs try to accumulate one hundred hours of shadowing across multiple specialties.